 How is heart failure diagnosed?

+We highly recommend getting diagnosed for Congestive heart failure if you have experienced any of the above symptoms.
 After a full examination, your cardiologist will determine what test and procedures should be performed to identify the cause of heart failure.
-A cardiologist may order one or more of these test to diagnose heart failure
+A cardiologist may order one or more of these test to diagnose heart failure:

 Treatment for congestive heart failure depends on the underlying condition and the severity of heart failure.
-A doctor will perform a series of test to determine the best way to manage your symptoms and improve the quality of life.
+A Buckeye Heart & Vascular physician will perform a series of test to determine the best way to manage your symptoms and improve your quality of life.
 Advancement in cardiovascular technology and medicine help patients with heart failure live longer, more active lifestyles.
 The goal of treatments is to: